 Current President: Erin Mugge

 Erin Mugge moved down to Georgia in 2008 from Iowa, not only to steer clear of snowy winters, but also because she wanted to teach about the marine environment.
-She studied Zoology at Iowa State University and has been teaching informal environmental education ever since.
+She received a B.S. in Zoology at Iowa State University and a M.S. in Environmental Education and Interpretation from University of Wisconsin-Stevens Point.
+She has been teaching informal environmental education her entire career.
 Erin is currently the Education Director at Driftwood Education Center on St. Simons Island, and her favorite things to do are teach on Cumberland Island and take care of all the teaching animals.
 She lives in Brunswick with her husband, corgi dog, and two spoiled cats.

 President Elect: Adam McKinnon